plone/documentation/develop/addons/schema-driven-forms/intro.rst

    another view), where the request is validated and processed in custom Python code.
 This is very flexible and requires little learning, but can also be fairly cumbersome, and it is harder to maintain a common look and feel and behaviour across all forms.
-See the :doc:`five.grok view documentation </develop/addons/five-grok/browser-components/views>` for some hints on one way to build such views.
+See the :doc:`Views and viewlets </develop/plone/views/index>` for some hints on one way to build such views.
 -  Using the *CMFFormController* library.
 This relies on special page objects known as “controller page templates” that submit to “controller python scripts”.
 The form controller takes care of the